Skip to main content

 • be over the age of 5, and

-• need substantially more supervision or help to go to places they don't know than other children their age.
-For example, if your child needs to be prevented from running into the road (when other children their age are aware of road dangers), or needs extra prompting and encouragement to walk and keep walking.
+• need substantially more supervision or help to go out than other children their age.
+For example, your child may need to be prevented from running into the road (when other children their age are aware of road dangers), or need extra prompting and encouragement to walk and keep walking.
+Note that if a child can manage familiar journeys without help, they can still get the lower rate of mobility for trouble with unfamiliar journeys.

 The DLA care component